 - Review your current arbitration agreements and NDA’s with employees.

 - Comply with poster and “fact sheet” requirements.

-- Ensure that your harassment training is updated to address the new content requirements of the New York State and NYC laws.
-Clear Law Institute offers one course that covers the requirements of both the NY State and City laws.
+- Ensure that your harassment training is updated to address the new content requirements of the New York State and New York City laws.
+Clear Law Institute offers one course that covers the requirements of both the New York State and New York City laws.

 - Insert your updated policy in your harassment training course.

 - Ensure that you provide instruction on your internal policies for receiving and investigating complaints.

 - If using online training, determine who will answer questions submitted by users.
 (Clear Law offers to answer questions on behalf of its clients.)

 Remember to review the tables above on the training obligations and training content requirements.

 Clear Law Institute continually monitors updates to federal and state laws to ensure that its online training is legally accurate and up-to-date.
 Clear Law Institute’s online course, Positive Workplace: Preventing Harassment at Work is used by hundreds of employers across the nation, including several Fortune 500 companies.
 Learn more about and view a free course demo of Positive Workplace.

 About the Author

 Michael Johnson, CEO of Clear Law Institute, is a former U.S. Department of Justice attorney who brought one of DOJ’s first “pattern or practice” sexual harassment cases.
 He has provided training and consulting on harassment prevention and investigations to organizations around the world, such as the EEOC, the United Nations, and Google.
 He is a graduate of Duke University and Harvard Law School.
 Read more about Michael here.